bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 the first time the process step with the data cache entry is executed - and they are destroyed when the scope of cache entries or groups reach the end of their life cycle.
-For the scope *Session* this is the logout of the user of the session or the session timeout, for the scopes *Application* and *Environment* this is when the application is terminated or inactivated.
+For the scope *Session* this is the logout of the user of the session or the session timeout, for the scope *Application* this is when the application is terminated or inactivated.

 Cache entries and groups are resolved by their identifiers.
 You can put different cache entries into one group by using the same group